Lambrie/Lambrie.github.io/_posts/2020-07-30-list-slices.md

 If the first parameter is left blank, Python will automatically assume that it should start slicing from the beginning of the list.

-Subset the end of the list from a specified start point Lets subset the last 6 items of the list
+Subset the end of the list from a specified start point Let’s subset the last 6 items of the list
 {% highlight python %}
 lst[4:]
 [5, 6, 7, 8, 9, 10]
 {% endhighlight %}
-An empty stop paramter will lead to the slicing occuring to the end of the list by default.
+An empty stop parameter will lead to the slicing occurring to the end of the list by default.

 Subset the entire list / copy the entire list
 {% highlight python %}